COVID-19 Frequently Asked Questions (FAQ)

 How are you encouraging social distancing for parents, children and staff?

 In line with Federal Government requirements, we are encouraging the use of social distancing within our centres.
-Whilst there are no restrictions on the number or type of visitors to a service, a density limit of one person per two square metres is applied and adults are recommended to wear a face mask when social distancing is not possible.
+In line with government restrictions, there may be limits to the number and types of visitors at services.
+A density limit of one person per four square metres is applied to all common areas within our services.
+Density limits do not apply in children’s rooms; however, adults are still required to socially distance where possible.

 How are you encouraging social distancing and hygiene within the learning environments?